-Not content to rest on their laurels, Ring’s latest top of the range HID bulb, the Xenon 130, floods the road with a massive 130% more light than a standard bulb, meaning the longer, darker nights won’t leave you struggling to read road signs and spot hidden hazards.
+Ring’s Xenon 150 headlight bulbs flood the road with a massive 150% more light than a standard bulb, meaning the longer, darker nights won’t leave you struggling to read road signs and spot hidden hazards.

-Changing to Xenon 130s, carrying out some simple vehicle checks and practicing good driving habits could really help keep you stay safe on the roads at night and make the shortening daylight hours less daunting.
+Changing to Xenon 150s, carrying out some simple vehicle checks and practicing good driving habits could really help keep you stay safe on the roads at night and make the shortening daylight hours less daunting.

-Tips for driving in the dark:
+Tips for driving in the dark

 A higher proportion of fatal road accidents occur between 6pm and 6am and driving in these hours brings about a new set of challenges for motorists.
 Here are our tips for driving safely at night.

 Clean covers with damp non-abrasive cloth if dirty.

 Using newspaper to wipe glass surfaces can remove smears and marks that impair visibility at night.
 Also make sure you are familiar with your car’s aircon/heater controls to keep your windows from misting up in the cold winter temperatures.
 An in-car dehumidifier can also help avoid misty windows.

-- Have your eyes tested regularly and always remember your glasses if you need them.
+Always remember your glasses if you need them.

-- Stay sober, alert and refreshed so as to remain aware of unexpected hazards such as badly-lit cyclists, pedestrians, drunk drivers & wild animals.
+Remain aware of unexpected hazards such as badly-lit cyclists, pedestrians, drunk drivers & wild animals.
 If you feel sleepy, take a break and grab a caffeinated drink and some fresh air to perk you up.

 Look to the road markings for guidance if possible.
 Likewise, avoid dazzling oncoming motorists with your full beams.
 Study the road ahead of you for signs of approaching cars and dip your headlights accordingly.